Prague town centre, Czech Republic Travel. Photo by Dilliff.

 – The country is not a party place, other the wild and stag-ridden Prague.

-– Service people are not, generally, brimming over with the milk of human kindness.
+– Service people are not, generally, brimming over with the milk of human kindness which you can understand with their beautiful places overcome by vast herds of tourists.

-Best season: May – September but check Prague weather
+Best May – September but check Prague weather

 Worst: November – March when many sights are closed, except in Prague.
 Winter months, however can be fun in Prague if you don’t mind offsetting the cold with a wee glass of something warming on a regular basis.